 As 2020 draws to a close, I reflect on the slow progress and how I coped.

 As we enter the last few days of 2019, I can’t help reflecting on the last twelve months.
-For me, it’s time to evaluate successes and re-live the fond memories made; its also a time to reflect on my mental wellness journey and what it looks like. it was a slow go but I crawled to the end.
+For me, it’s time to evaluate successes and re-live the fond memories made; it’s also a time to reflect on my mental wellness journey and what it looks like. it was a slow go, but I crawled to the end.

 Although there were some wonderful memories made and some great laughs with some good friends, it has been a year of slow progress and disappointments.
 In fact, in many ways, this has been the most unproductive year of my life.

-Sadly, it turns out that my recovery from PTSD has been painfully slow and fraught full of challenges.
+Sadly, it turns out that my recovery from PTSD has been painfully slow and fraught with challenges.
 Most notably is the ineffectiveness of the medications.
 I have a pre-existing medical condition and its treatment for it renders most SSRIs useless.
 So my pharmaceutical options were very limited.
 I am very grateful for the psychiatrist I have for all the time and effort that has gone into helping me.

 Like what you are reading so far?
 Go here for more